-Both finding the registration number of the car and textual information from original images are similar [7].
+Both finding the registration number of the car and textual information from original images are similar (Shivakumara et al., 2019).
 This is a logical conclusion as both rely on finding the contrast differences between the background and foreground data.
 Additionally, the work related to find the textual information out of the images captured by drones is very limited.
 Thus, our review will focus on methods for both registration number of the car along with textual information in general captured images.